-The details of the questionnaire will be assessed by the Housing Services Officers and checked by the Housing Services Manager.
+The details of the questionnaire and any supporting information will be assessed by the Housing Services Officers.
+The Housing Services Manager each month will select 10% of all medicals assessed and carry out a check of the award given.
+If an applicant appeals against an assessment this will be passed to the Housing Services Manager who will re-assess the award.
 In some cases, if the medical questionnaire is complex then it may be referred to Forth Valley Rehabilitation and Assessment in the Community and Home (REACH) team for assessment.